Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 The recording of “Mother Nature’s Son” had been completed on August 20, and eight attempts at a mono mix were then done.
 On this day, the mono and stereo mixes released on the White Album were made.

-The recording and mixing process for “Ob-La-Di, Ob-La-Da” had been laborious.
+The recording and mixing process for “Ob-La-Di, Ob-La-Da” was laborious.
 The recording started in early July, three remakes were done.
-At the end of the recording process, on July 15, ten mono mixes had been made but judged unsatisfactory.
+At the end of the recording process, on July 15, ten mono mixes were made but judged unsatisfactory.
 On this day, one more attempt at creating the mono mix was done, and the result was released on the White Album.
 Four stereo mixes were also made on this day, including the one released on the stereo version of the album.

 The first attempt at a mono mix of “Long, Long, Long” was done on this day, but this mix was deemed not good enough.
-A proper mono mix would be on October 14.
+A proper mono mix was done on October 14.

 Written by Lennon - McCartney